markgill17/SpeechRecgognitionGame/DesignDocumentation.md

 * The purpose of this project is a simple, easy to use brain training game.
 Brain training help the player exercise their brain by presenting them with quandries that require the player to stop and think for a second before giving an answer

 ### Gestures identified
 * The gestures that are recognized for this game are speech commands.
 The speech commands are very simple, The user will only have to say either a name or a colour.
 The player will see a text on the screen.
 It will be in a certain colour and the test itself will also be the name of a colour.
 The user will see a prompt below the coloured text that will ask the player to seay the colour they see or the name of the colour the text is.
 The speech commands that are recognized by the player are colours *red, green and blue*.
+If the player answers correctly, i.e. they follow the instruction prompt correctly, they will be given an indication that they are correct.
+If they answer incorrectly they will be given an indication of that as well.

 ### Hardware used
+* The Hardware used was obviously the speech recognition hardware built into a laptop.
+The software we used to access this hardware was from a built in python module called **SpeechRecognition** as well as some other modules (These are specified in the requirements.txt file)

 ### Conclusion
+* In conclusion we found this project to be extremly stressful due to the nesscessary changes due to the involving circumstances.
+However we feel that the sudden deadline and complete overhaul of the project encourged us to think carefully about what we were going to build, this made us consider exactly what needed to be done.
+We did not have time to develop something that may take to much time and result is a broken game.
+So we went with something simple and easy to deliver.
+It is regretable that we could not use our original idea as we were looking forward to building something in Unity that used a Kinect.
+But speech recognition proved to a be a much more realiable and implementable form of hardware.
+The limitations of speech operated game are made up for with the ease of developing one.

 ## References
 [https://kivy.org/#home](https://kivy.org/#home)